Straight in a Gay Gay World

-Straight in a Gay Gay World was the third studio album by Australian rock band, Skyhooks.
+Straight in a Gay Gay World is the third studio album by Australian rock band, Skyhooks.
 The album was released in August 1976.
 With the exception of "Million Dollar Riff", it was recorded at The Record Plant in Sausalito, California, after the band's first tour of the United States earlier in the same year.
 The title and songs are a sort of view the band had on their experience in the States.
 The album was produced by former Daddy Cool leader Ross Wilson.
-It peaked at No. 1 on the Australian charts.
+It peaked at No. 3 on the Australian charts.

 At the Australian 1976 King of Pop Awards the album won Best Cover Design.

 "Million Dollar Riff" was released as a single in November 1975 and it reached No. 6 in Australia.
 Two further singles were lifted from this album, "This Is My City" and "Blue Jeans", both in 1976 which peaked at No. 32 and No. 12 respectively on Australian charts.

-Details
+Background and release

+In early 1976, Skyhooks travelled to United States to promote their two studio releases to date.
+US critics were unimpressed with The Philadelphia Inquirer saying "Skyhooks, to be blunt, is without a single redeeming quality."
+The Tribune called them "Australia's greatest disaster since Frank Sinatra made his last tour."
+The Niagara Falls Gazette believed they "totally lacked identity – they were no more than refugees from several other bands, plastic copies of the real thing".

+After two months of touring, and before returning to Australia, the group were required per a newly signed deal with Phonogram Records in the United States, to record an album at the state-of-the-art The Record Plant in Sausalito, California.
+They had a budget of $60,000, four times that of Ego.

+Bass player Greg Macainsh later reflected saying, “It was hard to capture the sound we wanted, The studio in Sausalito was a dead-sounding space.
+We weren't hearing the sound on tape we wanted."
+Drummer Freddy Strauks adding, "It was unfortunate that we had to do it at the end of the tour, because we were all really tired and really sick of living with each other 24 hours a day, seven days a week.
+The sessions were very, very tense."

+Guitarist Red Symon later reflected saying "I can remember being in the United States and realising that I didn't really like playing the guitar anymore.
+It had become necessary for me to play the guitar; it wasn't something that I did for fun."